 It was a beautiful read and I loved how the theme of hope ran throughout the novel.
-I don’t want to discuss the plot in too much detail because it is definitely a book worth reading but it is the story of an incredible girl with a rough start in life and her hope to one day find her estranged father.
+It is the story of a girl with a rough start in life and her hope to one day find her estranged father.
 She lives an extremely transitory life, moving around the country with her aunt in a constant struggle to make ends meet.
 As she leaves a place, she scrawls ‘Hope Was Here’ before she goes.
-The reader learns that the protagonist recently changed her name from Tulip (most unfortunate) to Hope which had me thinking about the incredible power of names.
+The reader learns that the protagonist recently changed her name from Tulip to Hope which had me thinking about the incredible power of names.
 It is not an easy task to name a child, a protagonist or yourself.
 As she says:

 ”And when we came to Hope, I knew I’d found it.
 I think hope is just about the best thing a person can have.
 Addie said I had to think doubly hard about a name like Hope because it’s a lot to live up to.
 People expect things from Hopes that they don’t expect from Pattys or Lisas and Danielles.”

-When it comes to my own name, Erica, I can’t help but reflect on what effect this has had on me.
-Scrawling Erica Was Here doesn’t quite have the same impact as Hope Was Here.
-My middle name incidentally is Faith, which I gravitated between hating (because it was a word and not a name and quite difficult to say and spell and explain for a seven year old) and loving it because who can’t use a little extra bit of faith.
+When it comes to my own name, scrawling Erica Was Here doesn’t quite have the same impact as Hope Was Here.
+My middle name incidentally is Faith, which I gravitated between hating and loving it.

-As for Erica, when I was a teen and would fight with my mother, she would often yell, “Why do you have to be so overly dramatic?”
+As for Erica, when I was a teen and would fight with my mother, she would often yell, “You are so overly dramatic?”